Wide Grip v. Narrow Grip Rows

 When doing rows of either kind be sure to focus on using the back muscles.
 Focus on squeezing your back together and think about moving the elbows back rather than the hands.
 You can imagine your hands are simply hooks for your elbows.
 This will ensure that you are mainly using the back muscles rather than biceps or forearms.
 This is especially true for closed-grip rows as the arm muscles are more likely to be used than in wide-grip rows.
 Remember, the row is a back exercise.
 There are plenty of other exercises which you can use to target your arms.

-As with most fitness questions, the answer is ‘it depends’.
+So are wide grip rows better than narrow grip rows?
+As with most fitness questions, the answer is ‘it depends‘.
 Rows generally work the same muscle group – the back.
 Deciding on grip width depends on how much you want to work the lats.
 If you are all about getting a big wide middle back, do narrow-grip rows.
 If you are looking to improve posture or increase the thickness of your upper back, do wide-grip rows.
 If you are uncertain, or a beginner, do both.
 There’s nothing wrong with doing wide-grip one session and closed-grip another.
+Or even doing both in the same session.
 Just remember, the amount of weight you will be able to move might be less when doing wide-grip.